 Evaluations of candidates for promotion to Full Professor must be reviewed by a committee containing at least three Full Professors.
-Prior to the initial meeting of the T&P Committee, the Associate Dean, in consultation with the Chair of the Faculty Council, should determine whether any temporary (pro tempore) members must be identified for the consideration of specific candidates during the evaluative process.
-The Chair of the College T&P Committee, in consultation with the Associate Dean, will be responsible for ensuring that the committee is appropriately constituted.
+Prior to the initial meeting of the T&P Committee, a tenured faculty representative of the Dean's office, in consultation with the Chair of the Faculty Council, should determine whether any temporary (pro tempore) members must be identified for the consideration of specific candidates during the evaluative process.
+The Chair of the College T&P b.
+College Committee Review Process

+Committee, in consultation with the tenured faculty representative of the Dean's office, will be responsible for ensuring that the committee is appropriately constituted.